 A Typical Albanian Funeral

 The ancient ruins can still be viewed in the country today.
-However, now when there is a death in Tirana, the capital of Albania, a secular funeral is held.
+However, now when there is a death in Tirana, the capital of Albania, a secular funeral is held since Albania doesn't have a national religion.
 It is simple and often held at the family home or at a central gathering place.
 Someone will present a speech of condolence.
 Then the body, placed in a casket, is buried in the graveyard.
 The Muslim tradition allows for the mourners to accompany the body to the grave.
 Cremation is not practiced.
 Outside of the capital in the rural regions, some traditional customs associated with mourning a loss still prevail.
-These include:
+Usually these rituals are performed largely by females.
+It is rare for men to follow in these behaviors.
+At times, professional female mourners are hired.
+These rituals most likely came from the Jewish or Greek Orthodox traditions since at Muslim funerals, excessive crying and a loud demonstration of emotions is forbidden.
+Types of these outward displays of grief include:

 - Heavy wailing